Pulling one's leg

 What's the meaning of the phrase 'Pulling one's leg'?

-To deceive someone in a humorous or playful way.
+To pull someone's leg is deceive them in a humorous or playful way.

 What's the origin of the phrase 'Pulling one's leg'?